Xe/site/blog/we-have-go-2.markdown

 and most of the friction was with the fact that most of the existing ecosystem had already been using `dep` or `glide`.

-<xeblog-conv name="Mara" mood="Hacker">There was a bit of interoperability glue
+<xeblog-conv name="Mara" mood="hacker">There was a bit of interoperability glue
 that allowed `vgo` to parse the dependency definitions in `dep`, `godep` and `glide`.
 This still exists today and helps `go mod init` tell what dependencies to import into the Go module to aid migration.</xeblog-conv>